Multiple metals and a durable finish make this an excellent choice for any chef.

 Withstands frequent use.
 Heats quickly and evenly, and retains heat well.
-Works well for canning, boiling water or searing meat.
+Works well for canning, boiling water, or searing meat.
+Oven safe up to 350 degrees.
+Relatively easy to clean after use.

 Stainless steel requires a lot of upkeep to maintain good condition.